Fast and Fewrious: Stochastic binary perturbations from fast compact objects: Statistics of multiple perturbations

 This result indicates that we can neglect the slow-moving tail of the DM velocity distribution: the pdf of the speed distribution scales as $v_3^2$ at small $v_3$, so the factor $\sqrt{v_3/\rho_3}$ in the numerator goes as $1/\sqrt{v_3}$, meaning that the argument of $\erfc$ diverges in the low-velocity limit.

 For $\lambda < 1$, the central limit theorem does not apply, and combining perturbations from different impact parameters is nontrivial.
 However, we can still make a similar estimate using the fact that $\lambda e^{-\lambda}$ is fairly sharply peaked at $\lambda = 1$, with a width of $\mathcal O(1)$.
 We thus conservatively take just a single annulus $b_{\min} < b < b_{\max}$ such that the width $\Delta b \equiv b_2 - b_1$ is half of the average value of $b$ on the annulus and such that $\lambda = 1$.
+We neglect all energy transfers originating from encounters with impact parameters outside this annulus.
 This corresponds to